 - Extra mouthpiece stem

-That First Look
+That First Look on the Utillian 721

 As much as I enjoyed the flask-shape design of the Utillian 420 and 651, I was pleased that Utillian decided to change it up a little and go in a different direction, style-wise, that continually beating that dead horse.

-So the Utillian 721 does go in a more rugged, tech-based direction, in terms of aesthetics and design.
+So the 721 does go in a more rugged, tech-based direction, in terms of aesthetics and design.
 The model comes in one color – black – and it didn’t need to change that part since the aluminum, all-black casing suit the mod perfectly.

 Like all the other Utillian models, the 721 slips into the hand like a dream, and the rubber finish of certain parts of the 721 made it impossible to slip out of your grip.
 The other parts of the 721 keep in line with the emphasis on quality manufacturing that puts Utillian above a lot of other companies.